Vauxhall

 1999 Vauxhall Corsa

 CarHunch analysed 80,118 real MOT records for the 1999 Vauxhall Corsa.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 1999 Vauxhall Corsa struggles against the UK average, with a first-time MOT pass rate of just 66.5% compared to the national 80%—a significant gap that reflects age and wear.
 A concerning 23.6% of these vehicles have recorded dangerous defects at some point, which is well above acceptable levels and should weigh heavily in any purchase decision.